RED certification, step-by-step procedure

 The RED certification procedure differs noticeably from other CE directives.
 RED offers more assessment modules and more frequently requires Notified Body involvement, notably when article 3.2 harmonised standards are not fully applied.
 This page details the available modules, selection criteria, and the practical sequence of a radio product project in 2026.

-Four RED assessment modules
+Three RED assessment routes

 | Module | Annex | Typical application | Third party required |